Ricin: Chemical or biological warfare agent

+History

 The United States investigated ricin for its military potential during World War I. At that time it was being considered for use either as a toxic dust or as a coating for bullets and shrapnel.
 The dust cloud concept could not be adequately developed, and the coated bullet/shrapnel concept would violate the Hague Convention of 1899 (adopted in U.S. law at 32 Stat.
 1903), specifically Annex §2, Ch.1, Article 23, stating "... it is especially prohibited ... [t]o employ poison or poisoned arms".
-World War I ended before the United States weaponized ricin.

-During World War II the United States and Canada undertook studying ricin in cluster bombs.
+In 'Ricin and Abrin', Manashi Bagchi, Shirley Zafra-Stone, Francis C. Lau, and Debasis Bagchi wrote that during World War II the United States and Canada studied ricin in cluster bombs.
 Though there were plans for mass production and several field trials with different bomblet concepts, the end conclusion was that it was no more economical than using phosgene.
 This conclusion was based on comparison of the final weapons, rather than ricin's toxicity (LCt50 ~10 mg/min·m3).
 Ricin was given the military symbol W or later WA.
 Interest in it continued for a short period after World War II, but soon subsided when the US Army Chemical Corps began a program to weaponize sarin.

-The Soviet Union also possessed weaponized ricin.
+The Soviet Union possessed weaponized ricin.
 The KGB developed weapons using ricin which were used outside the Soviet bloc, most famously in the Markov assassination.